 3. PHOSPHORIC ACID You can buy this on Amazon, or maybe in a local drug store.
 Coca Cola and other soft drinks may contain phosphoric acid.

 4. Other ACIDS Ideally, your solution should have a ph of 2.
 Distilled white vinegar works.
 Avoid muriatic acid, which is hydrochloric acid.

 5. Homemade vinegar.
 Anything with sugar can ferment to alcohol, which can be further fermented to vinegar.
 If this does not occur spontaneously, see if you can get organic vinegar which contains “mother of vinegar” to add to the solution.
 Try fermenting fruit pulp or peels, beets, carrots, molasses, or anything else that you can find containing sugar.
 Fruits usually contain other useful organic acids as well.
+Since you are not going to eat or drink this, spoiled or rotten fruit is fine.
 Add yeast, and let sit a week or so before straining for use.
 Allow room for expansion.

 6. If you have access to a silo, the drainage contains organic acids, and often alcohol as well.
 This can be used as the liquid in your patina solution.